rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pipenv --rm
 ```

-Another important thing, is to activate the created virtual environment, you will do this by running:
+Another important thing to remember is to activate the created virtual environment, which you do by running:

 ```
 pipenv shell